quinn0823/apple-siri-voice-navigation/README.preview.md

     <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3404022298"><img alt="Steam Favorites" src="https://img.shields.io/steam/favorites/3404022298"></a>
 </p>

-**Experience the road with Siri!** Apple Siri Voice Navigation brings the iconic voices in Apple OS to truck simulator games.
+**Experience the road with Siri!** Apple Siri Voice Navigation brings the iconic voices from Apple OS to truck simulator games.
 With **over 90 voices in 23 languages** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.

 **October 10**: 4.2 > **4.3**.
 This update brings **Norwegian Bokmål Siri voices** to the game.